Characterizing Particle-Like Charge Migration Dynamics with High-Harmonic Sideband Spectroscopy: Results

-To extract $\omega_{\text{CM}}$ from the frequency scan we systematically record the frequency difference between the sidebands and their nearest odd harmonics across the plateau and sort these peaks into two groups associated with $\text{SB}_{1}$ and $\text{SB}_{2}$~\cite{arXivSupMat}.
-In Fig.~{\ref{fig:2}}(c), we plot the mean value and standard deviation of the sideband energy difference as functions of the laser frequency $\omega_{L}$.
-For clarity, we have unfolded SB$_2$ below $\omega_L=0.74$~eV to avoid the kink seen in panel~(b).
+In Fig.~{\ref{fig:4}}(b), we plot the mean value and standard deviation of the sideband energy difference as functions of the laser frequency $\omega_{L}$.
+For clarity, we have unfolded SB$_2$ below $\omega_L=0.74$~eV to avoid the discontinuity seen in panel~(a).
 Note that this unfolding does not require prior knowledge of the CM frequency, only that of the driving laser.
 We have also chosen to plot the frequency differences with positive (negative) values for laser wavelengths where $2\omega_{L} < \omega_{\text{CM}}$ ($2\omega_{L} > \omega_{\text{CM}}$).
 Again, this does not require a prior knowledge of the CM frequency since it can be inferred from the sign of the slopes in the stacked spectrum like in panel~(b).
 The shaded gap in the middle marks the frequencies where the sideband peaks become indistinguishable, within our resolution, from the harmonics in the HHG spectrum.
 To recover the CM frequency, we then fit the sideband energies against the prediction of Eq.~(\ref{eq:freqdiffs}).
 For both data sets, the fits are excellent.
-Each set of sidebands provides an independent measurement of $\omega_{\text{CM}}$ with
+Each set of sidebands provides an independent measurement of $\omega_{\text{CM}}/2$ with

-The extracted frequencies of Eq.~(\ref{eq:measuredCMfreq}) are both in very good agreement with each other and also very close to the value $1.83 \pm 0.05$~eV we obtain directly from the CM dynamics in Fig.~\ref{fig:3}(b).
+The extracted frequencies of Eq.~(\ref{eq:measuredCMfreq}) are both in good agreement with each other and also consistent with the value $1.83 \pm 0.05$~eV we obtain directly from the CM dynamics in Fig.~\ref{fig:1}(b).
 We note that the inclusion of laser frequencies above {\it and} below the CM frequency greatly improves the precision of the measurement of the CM frequency $\omega_{\text{CM}}$.